glyh/awesome-pl-concepts/README.md

   - Implementation: [Skip](http://skiplang.com/docs/tutorial.html) [Caching with reactive invalidation](http://skiplang.com/)

 #### Chained Try
   - Description: A generalization of [optional chaining](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining) in [JavaScript](https://www.javascript.com/).
-A language construct that accepts a series of blocks each block will be executed only if the previous blocks yield an error.
+A language construct that accepts a series of blocks where each block will be executed only if the previous blocks yield an error.
   - Example Usage:
   ```js
   try {